ChrisRDavila/animal-shelter/README.md

 ## Description

-Fictitious website for a pet adoption website that displays fake dogs for adoption
+Fictitious website for a pet adoption website that displays fake dogs for adoption, cleaned up for repo

 ## Setup/Installation Requirements